-'Biodiversity 2020: A strategy for England's wildlife and ecosystem services' (2011)
+• 'Biodiversity 2020: A strategy for England's wildlife and ecosystem services' (2011)

-- 11.17 The policy focus, hierarchical approach and strategic priorities are in line with national guidance and legislation.
+- 11.17 In line with paragraph 117 of the National Planning Policy Framework, the LCR Ecological Network includes a Core Biodiversity Area of designated nature and geological sites and Priority Habitats, linking networks and opportunities for further habitat creation or enhancement.
+Five of the sixteen Nature Improvement Area Focus Areas in the LCR are located wholly or partly in Sefton.
+Within the Core Biodiversity Area in Sefton, there is a hierarchy of designated sites and habitats (see [appendix 2]): The policy focus, hierarchical approach and strategic priorities are in line with national guidance and legislation.
 The hierarchy of designated sites, priority habitats, and priority or legally protected species and their significance is set out in the policy and is: - a) Sites of international nature importance.
 (This also applies to sites and habitats outside the designated boundaries that support species listed as being important in the designations of the internationally important sites often termed 'supporting habitat' for example pink-footed geese feeding areas).
 In Sefton these are the Ribble & Alt Estuaries Ramsar site and Special Protection Area (SPA), the Mersey Narrows & North Wirral Foreshore Ramsar Site and Special Protection Area and the Sefton Coast Special Area of Conservation (SAC).
-Sites outside Sefton include Liverpool Bay SPA and Manchester Mosses SAC - b) Sites of national nature and geological importance, which in Sefton comprise Sites of Special Scientific Interest (SSSIs) and/or National Nature Reserves (NNRs) on the Sefton Coast - c) Sites of local nature and geological importance, which in Sefton comprise Local Nature Reserves (LNRs), Local Wildlife Sites (LWSs) and Local Geological Sites (LGSs), and - d) Priority habitats and species and legally protected species. - 11.18 An ecological appraisal, which should be carried out by a suitably qualified ecologist, must support planning applications which affect designated nature or geological sites and / or priority habitats and species.
+Sites outside Sefton include Liverpool Bay SPA and Manchester Mosses SAC - b) Sites of national nature and geological importance, which in Sefton comprise Sites of Special Scientific Interest (SSSIs) and/or National Nature Reserves (NNRs) on the Sefton Coast - c) Sites of local nature and geological importance, which in Sefton comprise Local Nature Reserves (LNRs), Local Wildlife Sites (LWSs) and Local Geological Sites (LGSs), and - d) Priority habitats and species and legally protected species. - 11.17A The Core Biodiversity Area also include Priority Habitats and Species, which are 'habitats and species of principal importance' for the conservation of biodiversity in England.
+They are identified as being the most threatened and in need of conservation action.
+Further guidance will be made available in the emerging Nature Conservation SPD. - 11.17B The Council, together with other public bodies (such as the Environment Agency), has a duty under section 40 of the Natural Environment and Rural Communities Act (NERC) Act 2006 to conserve biodiversity when carrying out its normal functions.
+This 'biodiversity duty' includes Priority Habitats and Species.
+Priority Habitats sit outside the designated site hierarchy and may be of national (e.g. Ancient woodlands) or, sometimes, local importance.
+Legally protected species are those which have specific protection under legislation (e.g. badgers, bats).
+The emerging Nature Conservation SPD provides examples of priority and protected species in Sefton. - 11.18 An ecological appraisal, which should be carried out by a suitably qualified ecologist, must support planning applications which affect sites of nature importance and / or Priority Habitats and Species.
+The details required are set out in the Nature Conservation SPD which the Council is currently preparing. designated nature or geological sites and / or priority habitats and species. - 11.18A Policy NH2 sets out the hierarchical approach to the protection and enhancement of Sefton's designated nature and geodiversity sites, Priority Habitats and Species and legally protected species.
+It also sets out how the strategic priorities of managing the natural assets better and making sure there is no net loss of these assets will be achieved.